top of page

 • Green Certificate (for burial or cremation): Sent directly to Rounce Funeral Services by the registrar.

 • Death Certificate (White Copy): This is needed to manage financial and legal matters, such as handling the deceased’s estate.
-Copies can be purchased for £12.50 each.
+Copies can be purchased from the registrar for £12.50 each.

 • If the Coroner has conducted a post-mortem, the green certificate will be replaced by a yellow certificate, which allows the funeral to proceed even if investigations are ongoing.